 Increased fluid intake, antibiotics, and surgery are some potential treatments for parotid gland infections.
 In some cases, opening a blocked duct could be all that's needed to provide relief.
 Alternatively, the physician might drain an abscess with a hollow needle.
 Medications to reduce dry mouth symptoms may also help prevent the infection from returning.
 If you’re experiencing an infection, you can also perform self-care treatments at home, such as massaging and applying heat to the inflamed gland, drinking lots of water, and not smoking if you’re a smoker.

 Want to protect your parotid gland from infection?
 The best thing you can do every day is to maintain excellent oral care to ensure you’re managing the bacteria and saliva flow in your mouth.
 That means brushing twice daily with fluoride toothpaste and cleaning between your teeth daily with floss, water flossers, or other interdental cleaners.

-Saliva is essential to dental health, and parotid glands do their part in keeping your mouth fresh and infection-free.
-If you experience pain or inflammation in the area just in front of your ears, you could have a problem with your parotid glands.
-See your doctor for a checkup.
+Saliva is essential to oral health, and parotid glands do their part in keeping your mouth fresh and infection-free.
+If you experience pain or inflammation in the area just in front of your ears, see your dental professional for a checkup.